Thomas Whitbread: Life

 He was a native of Essex, but little is known of his family or early life.
 He was educated at St. Omer's, and entered the novitiate of the Society of Jesus on 7 September 1635.
 Coming upon the English mission in 1647, he worked in England for more than thirty years, mostly in the eastern counties.
 On 8 December 1652, he was professed of the four vows.
 Twice he was superior of the Suffolk District, once of the Lincolnshire District, and finally, in 1678 he was declared Provincial.
 In this capacity he refused to admit Titus Oates as a member of the Society, on the grounds of his ignorance, blasphemy and sexual attraction to young boys, and expelled him forthwith from the seminary of St Omer; shortly afterwards Titus, motivated by personal spite against Whitbread, and against the Jesuits generally, fabricated the so-called "Popish Plot".

-It was said later that Whitbread had a miraculous presentiment of the plot, and undoubtedly he preached a celebrated sermon at Liège in July 1678, on the text "Can ye drink of the cup that I drink of?", in which he warned his listeners that the present time of tranquillity would not last, and that they must be willing to suffer false accusations, imprisonment, torture and martyrdom.
+Whitbread preached a celebrated sermon at Liège in July 1678, on the text "Can ye drink of the cup that I drink of?", in which he warned his listeners that the present time of tranquillity would not last, and that they must be willing to suffer false accusations, imprisonment, torture and martyrdom.
 Having completed a tour of his Flanders province, he went to England but at once fell ill with plague.